gallagelpi/final_project_cfds/scalability.md

 ## Scaling Guidelines

-The library follows a **modular design pattern** where **abstract base classes** are used strategically for components requiring strict contracts, while **flexible patterns** are used where variation is expected.

-A modular image-classification library.
-This README is a fresh guide for new contributors on how to extend each part of the library using **abstract classes as contracts** plus concrete examples from the current codebase.
+The library follows a **modular design pattern** where **abstract base classes** are used to extend each part of the library.
+This README includes concrete examples from the current codebase.

 ## How to Contribute (Abstract-Class First)
 - Each component exposes one primary method; implement that method by inheriting from the suggested abstract base class (or interface) below.